 Ski Guide: Squaw Valley, California

-Surrounded by 6 mountains on Lake Tahoe, California’s north shore, sit Squaw Valley’s 4,000 skiable acres.
-It’s a wonderful mix of easy slopes, unmarked trails, challenging bowls and intense steeps.
-Skiing at Squaw started in 1949, but it was the mountain’s selection to host the 1960 Olympics that truly put it on the international trail map.
-Squaw also holds a reputation as the birthplace of American extreme skiing, a reputation that began in the early 1980s when Scott Schmidt jumped several of Squaw’s 100+ foot cliffs.
+Surrounded by six mountains on Lake Tahoe, California's north shore sits Squaw Valley Alpine Meadows.
+With the acquisition of Alpine Meadows in 2011, Squaw Valley features 3,600 acres and Alpine Meadows features 2,400 acres, offering 6,000 total acres on one lift ticket or season pass.
+It's a wonderful mix of easy slopes, challenging bowls and intense steeps.
+Skiing at Squaw started in 1949, but it was the mountain's selection to host the 1960 Olympics that truly put it on the international trail map.
+Squaw also holds a reputation as the birthplace of American extreme skiing, a reputation that began in the early 1980s when Scott Schmidt jumped several of Squaw's 100+ foot cliffs.
 Not every skier or snowboarder who travels to Squaw is as thrill-seeking as Schmidt, and the mountain offers plenty for athletes of all skill levels.

 High Camp, a hub for beginners and intermediates, offers sweeping views of Lake Tahoe and the High Sierras.
-You can ice-skate year-round at the Olympic Ice Pavilion, visit the 1960 Olympic Museum, and in late March, go from spring skiing to swimming at the Lagoon and Spa (during winter months, hit the Poolside Umbrella Bar).
-There are also 2 restaurants and a café at High Camp.
+You can ice-skate year-round at the Olympic Ice Pavilion, visit the 1960 Olympic Museum, and in late March, go from spring skiing to swimming at the High Camp Pool & Hot Tub.
+There are also two restaurants and a café at High Camp.

 Where to Sleep